damianhakert/damianhakert.github.io/source/handbook/workflow/index.html.md

 ## Scheduling issues

-Who schedules issues for milestones and how?
-Right now scheduling is handled by the development leads and product in a scheduling committee.
-Some guidelines are set:
+GitLab Inc has to be selective in working on particular issues.
+We have a limited capacity to work on new things.
+Thefore, we have to schedule issues carefully.
+This is done primarily by product and engineering managers.

+Each issue that is scheduled should meet most of these criteria:

+1. It should be in line with our vision for GitLab
+1. It benefits our users
+1. It is technically viable
+1. Its requirements are clear

 Direction issues are the big, prioritized new features for each release.
 They are limited to 36 points per release (4 developers each tackling a single 9-point issue)
-Direction issues are given weight to achieve the above, using planning poker All others are given weight based on best-effort.
+Direction issues are given weight using planning poker Other issues are given weight based on best-effort.

 Issues that are not scheduled for a future milestone, but we are committed to doing are put in the Backlog milestone.

+Issues that are beneficial to our users, 'nice to haves', that we currently don't have the capacity for or want to give the priority to, are not scheduled.
+These issues are labeled as accepting merge requests, so the community can make a contribution.

 ### Requesting something to be scheduled